NERDDISCO/nerddis.co/content/nd-genuary32nd-plants-chatgpt3-001.md

 ## Interactive

+- [Run it live](/nd-genuary32nd-plants-chatgpt3-001/live) and change `Time of Day`, `Plants Amount`, `Flower Lightness` and `Background Saturation`
+- Press `Random` to roll all parameters at once, or `New hash` to generate a completely new scene
+- Every scene can be shared as a link, hash and parameters are part of the URL
 - Press `s` on your keyboard to download a screenshot
 - The scene is redrawn every pseudo-random ms